TiCaLiBrO/Trillidium/README.md

 Something *like* this is how it should work.
 This still isn't enough to ensure determinism, but it is a start.

-The only way to make this work is if we have a model that gives permission like hot potato, deliberately, OR assign one thread to be the only thread that owns an object, and feed that thread other thread's info as needed.
+The only way to make this work is if we have a model that gives permission like hot potato, deliberately, OR assign one thread to be the only thread that owns an object, and feeds that thread the other thread's info as needed.